Mubelotix/admarus-blog/content/blog/mvp-release.md

 This is what the Kamilata protocol does, using a routing algorithm based on Bloom filters to test if a peer or its connections are likely to have results.

 To learn more about the Kamilata protocol and how it uses Bloom filters to route queries to the right peers, see [the Kamilata repository](https://github.com/mubelotix/kamilata).

-## Making IPFS relevant

-Admarus incentivizes people to publish their websites on IPFS, because it will drive traffic to them.